Video Gaming Terminal Laws And Regulations In Illinois

 Illinois VGT FAQs

-No, although you will have to prove you’re of legal age in order to cash out a winning ticket using a government-issued ID.
+Sorry, but you need to prove that you are of legal age to claim a winning ticket by presenting a government-issued ID.

-No, if you’ve excluded yourself from gambling in IL, you’re not even allowed to be in the gaming area, much less play on a VGT.
+If you have self-excluded from gambling in Illinois, you are not allowed to enter the gaming area or play on a VGT.